First phase of inquiry into what led former N.S. soldier to triple murder-suicide begins | CBC News

 Long-awaited inquiry will establish major players this week and hear first evidence in September

-The preliminary phase of an inquiry into what led former soldier Lionel Desmond to kill his wife, mother and daughter before turning the gun on himself begins today.
+The preliminary phase of an inquiry into what led former soldier Lionel Desmond to kill his wife, mother and daughter in 2017 before turning the gun on himself began Tuesday.

-Tuesday's proceedings in Guysborough, N.S., mark the beginning of what will likely be a lengthy search for answers.
+Tuesday's proceedings in Guysborough, N.S., marked the beginning of what will likely be a lengthy search for answers.

+Desmond's sister, Cassandra Desmond, said Tuesday the family is glad the inquiry has begun.

+"We started this fight back in 2017, basically put our grief behind us to fight."

-People interested in participating in the inquiry will make applications before Justice Warren Zimmer, and the inquiry will hear from its first witness in September.
+People interested in participating in the inquiry will make applications before Justice Warren Zimmer.
+The inquiry will hear from its first witness in September.

 What happened before the deaths?